SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - ***Section 5 HTML Project:*** Create a marathon registration form:
 The form must have form validations, labels, radio buttons, selects, and a registration button.

+- ***Section 9 CSS Button Hover Project:*** Create a hover effect for a button using transform and transition.

 ### Screenshot

 ### Links